Yubico/arkg-rfc/draft-bradleylundberg-arkg-00.md

   `info` and `ikm` are opaque octet strings of arbitrary length.
   `okm` is an opaque octet string of length `L`.
   `L` is an integer with undefined representation.

+  See [Frymann2020] for definitions of security properties required of the key derivation function `KDF`.

 A concrete ARKG instantiation MUST specify the instantiation of each of the above functions and values.